ejnguyen619/hero-rise/README.md

 Relive the nostalgic days of classic RPGs like **FINAL FANTASY** where the main player must progress by defeating enemies in a turn-based system.
 The enemies become progressingly stronger as more enemies are defeated.

+### Skills

+Use powerful skills to gain an edge over the enemy!
+They are accessed by opening the skills page.

 ### Damage

 Damage is calculated by using a Random Number Generator (RNG).
-Choose between attacking directly, defending, or making a counter attack.

 ### Use Items in Battle

-If your character's HP is running low, use a health potion to turn the tides of battle.
+Use items to turn the tides of battle.
+For example, use a health potion when your HP is getting low.
+Items can be accessed from the items page.

 ### Running Away

 If you don't feel confident you can win the battle, it is wise to run away and try a different monster to fight.
 While there is only a limited number of times you can run, get more by defeating every set number of enemies.

+### Help

+If you need more information about certain skills and items, access the help page.

 ### After Combat